The purpose for which the Association was established and it's objectives are:

 To achieve and maintain recognition of the Australian Institute of Dancing for its standard of knowledge and expertise in the area of dance while endeavouring to create, promote and foster new branches of dancing and provide facilities and co-ordination for teaching, display and entertainment where possible

 The Australian Institute of Dancing (A.I.D) is a 'not for profit' organisation founded in 1950 with Robert Wrightson as President and Sam Gilkison as General Secretary and Treasurer thereby making it the oldest West Australian ballroom dancing association.

-This initiative created the first professional ballroom association based in Western Australia, as up to this point, examiners based in the Eastern States of Australia and in the U.K needed to be obtained for Student and Professional examinations.
+The idea was originally put forward by Robert Wrightson in 1941/1942 for a professional ballroom association based in Western Australia, as up to this point, examiners based in the Eastern States of Australia and in the U.K needed to be obtained for Student and Professional examinations.